This page provides an overview of the Key Visualizer diagnostic tool for Cloud Bigtable.

 - Look at whether your access patterns are balanced across all of the rows in a table

 Although Key Visualizer shows a variety of metrics, it doesn't display every single metric that can affect the performance of Cloud Bigtable.
-For example, if there are network issues between your application and Google Cloud Platform, those network issues will not be visible in Key Visualizer.
+For example, if there are network issues between your application and Google Cloud, those network issues might not be visible, or they might appear as vertical bands across all keys in Key Visualizer, which only gives you hints about when the problems occurred.
 If you can't identify the cause of a performance issue by looking at your Key Visualizer scans, you'll need to do additional troubleshooting.